Natural Therapies for Autism: A Functional Medicine Approach to Root Causes and Support

 • Digestive issues or dietary limitations (picky eating)

-• Motor delays or coordination difficulties
+• Motor delays or coordination differences

 How It Feels To Live With Autism